nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 These requirements can be restrictive for agents who may prefer more flexible filtering, such as searching by the first few digits of a phone number (useful when multiple contacts share a company extension) or by email domain alone.

-**Proposed Enhancement:** Relax parsing requirements for the `income` and `email` fields when used with the `filter` command, to allow any input and matching based on substrings rather than strict validation.
+**Proposed Enhancement:** Relax parsing requirements for the `income` and `email` fields when used with the `filter` command, to allow for any input and matching based on substrings rather than strict validation.

 **Status:** Scheduled for future release due to current timeline priorities.